These Are the 10 Books on Power and Influence Everyone Needs to Read

-Steve Jobs is one of the most influential persons of the last 20 years or so.
-He became this person through his products, his innovative approach, his addiction to perfection, his extremely charismatic mindset but most of all through his attitude towards influence and power.
+Steve Jobs was one of the most influential business people.
+He became this person through his products, his innovative approach, his addiction to perfection, his extremely charismatic mindset, and also through his attitude towards influence and power.
 Being the founder and CEO of the most powerful company in the world is certainly an achievement that cannot be ignored.

-Walter Isaacson in Steve Job’s biography, which is based on more than forty interviews with Jobs, conducted over two years, describes the life of a man whose searingly intense personality revolutionized the way the world works and evolves.
+Walter Isaacson, in Steve Job’s biography, which is based on more than forty interviews with Jobs, describes the life of a man whose searingly intense personality revolutionized the way the world works and evolves.
 This book will give you previously hidden insight into the real Steve Jobs and it will help you discover important lessons on innovation, character, leadership, and values.